wallarm/product-documentation/docs/latest/installation/oob/ebpf/helm-chart-for-wallarm.md

 ## config.agent.mirror.filters

 Controls the level of traffic mirroring.
-The Wallarm eBPF solution inspects the traffic that is mirrored according to these filters.

-You can configure filters to mirror traffic from the following entities:

-* Namespace
-* Pod labels
-* Pod annotations
-* Pod name
-* Node name
-* Container name

-All filters are applied together using the AND logic, except for those with multiple values specified using a comma.
-Filters with multiple values are processed based on the OR logic. - it is not a truth !!!

 Here is an example of the `filters` parameter:

 ```yaml
 ...